mrtc0/bouheki/README.md

-# bouheki: KRSI(eBPF+KRSI) based Linux security auditing tool
+# bouheki: KRSI(eBPF+LSM) based Linux security auditing tool

-bouheki is KRSI(eBPF+KRSI) based Linux security auditing tool.
+bouheki is KRSI(eBPF+LSM) based Linux security auditing tool.
 Security events can be audited and blocked based on the container of the process, and restrictions can be applied to container environments.

 # Features